nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 ```

 where:
-- **`urls`** contains the data url with the MIME type `onchain-redirect`, e.g., `data:onchain-redirect,chainId=1234&targetContract=0xTargetAddress&callbackFunction=0xCallbackSelector`.
+- **`urls`** contains the HTTPS URL indicating an onchain redirect, e.g., ```https://onchain-redirect.eth/?chainId=1234&targetContract=0xTargetAddress&callbackFunction=0xCallbackSelector</code>.
 - **`extraData`** is used as specified in this ERC.

-When a client detects this Data URL within an `OffchainLookup`, it can cease doing the `OffchainLookup` and switch to doing an Onchain Redirect proceeding with step 2 from the list of steps above.
-The client will perform the cross-chain call using the data url values and `extraData` in exactly the same way as described in the `OnchainRedirect` specification.
-This allows clients to seamlessly interpret and handle both `OffchainLookup` and `OnchainRedirect` calls in a compatible manner, where a client can choose whether to do an offchain lookup or a onchain redirect.
+When a client detects this HTTPS URL within an `OffchainLookup`, it can interpret the `OffchainLookup` as an `OnchainRedirect`.
+The client will cease the `OffchainLookup` process and proceed with step 2 of the `OnchainRedirect` specification, performing the cross-chain call using the parameters extracted from the HTTPS URL along with `extraData`, as specified by this ERC.

+This enables clients to seamlessly interpret and handle both `OffchainLookup` and `OnchainRedirect` calls in a compatible manner, where the client can choose whether to perform an offchain lookup or execute an onchain redirect based on the URL format.

 ## Reference Implementation